A licensed building surveyor inspector conducts a Survey ID Check to identify exactly where property lines exist.

 Elie Farah, our professional building inspector, determines this based on several factors.
 These include historical boundary lines obtained from the Land Title office, previous land surveys, and a new survey.

 Property boundaries can be controversial in many ways.
 You may say this is your boundary, but your neighbour disagrees.
 So, how do you know who’s right?
 Getting a survey ID check is the best way to end the potential disputes that may occur.

 What is Survey ID Check?

-A survey ID check is conducted by a licensed building inspector or surveyor to identify exactly where property lines exist.
+A licensed building inspector or surveyor conducts a survey ID check to identify exactly where property lines exist.
 Effective Building & Consultancy experts identify this by knowing the historical boundary lines, previous land surveys, and a new survey.

-Once the survey is taken and determined the property line determined, it becomes a legal boundary and cannot be disputed.
+Once the survey is taken and determined, the property line is specified, it becomes a legal boundary and cannot be disputed.

 What Are Your Property Boundaries?

 A boundary line is an invisible line that divides one piece of land from another.
 To make it legal, boundary lines are determined by land surveyors or even building inspectors who look on property lines on a map and may set markers on boundaries.